AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 The output is a score on 100 (matching section 11's scale), a per-dimension breakdown, and a list of specific lines or selectors that triggered each flag.
 From there, the developer decides what to keep and what to change.

 The MCP server exposes the same heuristics to Claude Code.
-The pattern is: the developer asks Claude Code to build a feature, Claude Code builds it, then Claude Code (via the MCP server) asks Sailop to check the output, then Claude Code revises if the score is high.
-This is the loop the tool is built for.
-It makes Claude Code a better collaborator, not a worse one — because the lint runs *after* generation, not as a constraint *during* generation.
+The loop: the developer asks Claude Code to build a feature, Claude Code builds it, then queries Sailop over MCP to check the output, then revises if the score is high.
+It makes Claude Code a better collaborator, not a worse one, because the lint runs *after* generation rather than as a constraint *during* it.
+The integration pattern for any agent is in MCP servers for design: how Sailop integrates with any AI agent.

-The CI integration is the same idea at the team level.
-A pull request opens, Sailop runs against the staging deploy, the score is posted as a check.
+CI integration is the same idea at the team level.
+A pull request opens, Sailop runs against the staging deploy, the score posts as a check.
 Above a threshold, the check fails.
-Teams set the threshold based on their tolerance.
+Teams set the threshold to their tolerance.

 That is the philosophy.
-It is not "AI bad".
-It is "defaults expensive".
-The price you pay for accepting defaults is being indistinguishable, and being indistinguishable is being demoted, ignored, or replaced.
+Not "AI bad", but "defaults expensive".
+The price of accepting defaults is being indistinguishable, and being indistinguishable is being demoted, ignored, or replaced.
 A tool that surfaces the cost lets you choose.

 14. The future